nicholasray/navpush/README.md

         } }
       >
         {( isOpen, toggle ) => {
-          // Place your page's content (elements that are not fixed) as children return <section className="hero">Hello World!</section>;
+          // Place your page's content (elements that are not fixed) as children. return <section className="hero">Hello World!</section>;
         }}
       </PushRight>